-This is the easy bit.
-A predictive dialer will try and screen out all calls other than live calls.
+Call progress detection - A predictive dialer will try and screen out all calls other than live calls.
 Sytel provides software and functions to allow this to happen.
 But despite many industry claims, this is not an exact process.
 Some calls such as faxes, modems and many voicemail systems can be easily detected with minimal delay for the call.
-Some other calls, especially answering machine detection require some seconds to try and work out whether a call is a person or a machine.
+Other calls, especially answering machine detection require some seconds to try and work out whether a call is a person or a machine.
 This software is available with Softdial Plugin®, and its rated performance is as good as any in the industry.
-But all users should proceed with caution since the time taken on detection is the time that you are expecting a person to stay on the line, wondering who is trying to call them.
+But proceed with caution since the time taken on detection is the time that you are expecting a person to stay on the line, wondering who is trying to call them.
 If call quality really matters, then this kind of detection may be best turned off.

-And this is the really difficult bit.
-The real key to good predictive dialing lies in the quality of the dialing algorithms.
-Despite the onset of compliance, most dialer design has hardly moved out of the Model T era!
-But excellence in dialer design requires huge effort.
-Sytel has put many man-years of development into its dialing engine, known as the Virtual Event machine (VEM)® It is a specialist simulator engine that was designed specifically for the outbound market.
+The pacing engine - this is the really difficult bit.
+The real key to good predictive dialing lies in the quality of the dialing algorithms and excellence in dialer design requires huge effort.
+Sytel has put many man-years of development into its dialing engine, known as the Virtual Event Machine (VEM)®.
+It is a specialist simulator engine that was designed specifically for the outbound market.

-VEM continuously monitors all events that are part of the dialing process.
-And it continuously reruns its calculations to update the dialing rate.
-Because of the power of VEM, simulating at up to 40 million calls a second (yes, a second) this happens in milliseconds only.
+VEM® continuously monitors all events that are part of the dialing process.
+It continuously reruns its calculations to update the dialing rate.
+Because of the power of VEM®, simulating at up to 40 million calls a second (yes, a second) this happens in milliseconds only.
 See Figure 1 for an example of how it responds immediately to changes in campaign conditions.

 Take a look in Figure 2 at the kind of 'predictive gain' that the Sytel Dialer produces on a typical telemarketing campaign with 20 agents.
 But the catch is that if the design is anything less than excellent, then only a small part of this gain will be achieved, because the dialer will quickly use up its small quota of allowed nuisance calls and then have to revert to dialing progressively.